 O'Connell Hall, on the Sisters of Charity of Nazareth's campus 3 miles north of Bardstown on US 31E, has a museum devoted to the order's history and ministries; phone (502) 348-1500.

-The Kentucky Bourbon Festival, held in mid-September, celebrates Bardstown's bourbon-making heritage.
+The Kentucky Bourbon Festival, held in September or October, celebrates Bardstown's bourbon-making heritage.
 Among the festivities are a barrel relay, historical tours, art exhibits, food, activities and games.
+Phone (502) 275-8384 to confirm schedule.